by Jai Flicker

 Our second fundamental need is that of relatedness.
 This, of course, refers to our need for connection and for a sense of belonging.
 Feeling cared for by others, as well as caring for them in return, provides us with a sense of security and well-being.

 One of the best ways to help children develop a strong sense of relatedness is to provide them with unconditional love.
 Love that is freely given and is not based on performance or achievement leads to optimal development.
 This is because love based on performance can be lost if one's actions don't measure up.
 Offering conditional love can be an effective way to control behavior, but it does not create the secure context in which children thrive.
 Conditional love tends to lead to a range of undesirable outcomes, such as anxiety, resentment, amotivation, etc. I do not mean to imply that it is somehow harmful to praise kids for their achievements.
 We just need to make sure that the message that we love and care about them regardless of performance is well established first.

-All parents want their kids to be confident, but true confidence comes from having one’s needs met, which includes the need for competence.
-Not everyone is going to be good at everything, of course, but that is not necessary for a healthy sense of competency.
-Rather, we need to experience a reasonable level of competency within a select few domains.
-A child who struggles in school but excels in sports, or drama, or as a musician, will fare better than a child who struggles in school but does not experience competence outside of school.
+The third fundamental need is our need for competence, which occurs when people feel effective in their interactions with the world.
+We all need opportunities to exercise and express our skills and capacities.
+Not everyone is going to be good at everything, of course, but that is not necessary to maintain a healthy sense of competence.
+What we do need is to experience a reasonable level of competence within at least a few domains.
+A child who struggles in school but excels in sports, in drama, or as a musician, will fare better than a child who does not get the chance to shine in any domain.

 Putting Theory into Practice